adioo/flow-view/README.md

 ### dev

+### v0.1.11
+ - Emit the unflatten object when the item is refreshed

 ### v0.1.10
  - emit `itemRefreshed` after the item was refreshed
  - update the `dataItem` cache on refresh item